 - Classic ichor extraction has a 10% success rate

 - Ichor transmutation can be made to have a 100% success rate, but costs more items while costing less powder overall

-- You can pay Teliavelis to get your ichors back, no risk involved
+- You can pay Teliavelis to unequip ichors, no risk involved

 This section explains the basics of calculating the probability of succeeding at extraction.
 It’s a pretty straightforward calculation if you know any probability or statistics.
-The general takeaway can be summarized in the table below, where higher potential equipment (around level 330) tend to have a 1/2 chance of succeeding while lower potential equipment (going toward level 400) tend to have odds a bit better than 1/3 of succeeding.
+The general takeaway can be summarized in the table below, where higher potential equipment (around level 330) tend to have a 3/4 chance of succeeding while lower potential equipment (the newest, Vaivora weapons have 5 potential) have about a 1/2 chance of succeeding.

 |Potential||Chances of making an ichor with extraction alone|